 Once the anesthesia has taken effect, Dr. Rubinstein will make an incision in the appropriate area, either in the crease of the upper eyelid area or in the area just below the lower lashes.
 He will then remove excess fat and skin as needed.
 He might tighten muscles in the area and reposition fatty deposits.
 Fraxel Repair CO2 is often used to smooth out the skin.

 After the surgery is over, the surgeon will close the incisions using an adhesive or sutures.
 You will return to the office after about a week to have the sutures removed.

 * All patients are unique and individual results may vary.

 Recovery after an eyelid lift usually takes between 7 and 10 days.
 During the initial recovery, you’ll want to take time off from work and your other commitments.

-After eyelid surgery, it’s common to experience some bruising and swelling, blurred vision, and dry eyes.
+After eyelid surgery, it’s common to experience some bruising and swelling, blurred vision, dry eyes, and in some rare cases, puckering and tightness.
 Ice packs and cold compresses can help to reduce swelling and bruising.
 Your surgeon might also recommend using eye drops to help ease the discomfort from dry eyes.